Blog Post

 Find failing and flaky tests with Codecov Test Analytics

 No one likes digging through logs to figure out why a test failed.
 Even less fun: wasting time on flaky tests.
 That’s why we made Test Analytics – a new set of tools that call out flaky tests and tell you exactly why a test failed all in the PR comments.
-It’s in beta now and free to use while in beta.*
+It’s now generally available with your Codecov plan.

 A screenshot of a Codecov pull request comment showing a test failure